D-K-E/python-bootcamp/README.rst

 Installing Python
 ==================

-We use the package manager conda for its isolation of environments.
+We use the package manager conda for isolating work spaces.
 We are going to miniconda distribution.

 You can download it from